Imposter/otool/README.md

     - Frostbite (`fb`)
   - An example installation command for `BF3` looks like this:
     - `python3 otool.py -E <email> -P <password> install -i "fb" -g "DR:225064100" -e "OFB-EAST:50631" "OFB-EAST:51080" "OFB-EAST:55172" "OFB-EAST:109546437" -d "~/bf3"`
+      - `OFB-EAST:50631`: Close Quarters (XPACK2 - Non-premium)
+      - `OFB-EAST:51080`: Armored Kill (XPACK3 - Non-premium)
+      - `OFB-EAST:55172`: Aftermath (XPACK4 - Non-premium)
+      - `OFB-EAST:109546437`: End Game (XPACK5 - Non-premium)
+    - You can use the `entitlements` command provided above to find the DLC IDs for your account.

 ## Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,